gbmhunter/blog/content/electronics/communication-protocols/uart-communication-protocol/index.md

 There are occasions when you want or need to send serial data between two pieces of software on the computer, or between two hardware devices both connected to the computer.
 An example would be to unit test a PC-based serial communications protocol you have written without writing the unit-test code on the microcontroller.
 There are software programs that emulate a serial port bridge, but in my experience I found these are every buggy or cost money.

-{{< figure src="/images/2011/09/testing-a-physical-serial-port-bridge.jpg" width="931px" caption="Testing a physical serial-port bridge, made by connecting two FTDI cable together."  >}}
+{{< img src="testing-a-physical-serial-port-bridge.jpg" width="931px" caption="Testing a physical serial-port bridge, made by connecting two FTDI cable together."  >}}

 You can create a rudimentary serial bridge to connect to pieces of software together by connecting two USB-to-UART (or USB-to-RS232) converters together, crossing the RX and TX lines over.
 Although not a very permanent solution, this is good for simple tests.
 The following image shows a hardware-based serial port bridge with a terminal on each end.